The Last Time (Rolling Stones song): Other renditions

 Covers of the song were recorded by garage rock bands in the 1960s.
-The Sceptres, a group from Glen Ellyn, Illinois, recorded it as a b-side in 1965.
+The Sceptres, a group from Glen Ellyn, Illinois, recorded it as a B-side in 1965.
 The girl group The Debutantes recorded a version in the 1960s, but the track was not released until 2018.

+The Buchanan Brothers included a cover of "The Last Time" in their self-titled 1970 album.
 American country music singer Bobby Bare covered the song on his 1978 album, Sleeper Wherever I Fall.

+The Grateful Dead performed the song 70 times between 1990 and 1995, and continued to do so in their various later incarnations such as RatDog, Furthur and Dead & Company.
+An officially released Grateful Dead version from the Copps Coliseum in Hamilton, ON, Canada on March 22, 1990, can be found on the album Spring 1990: So Glad You Made It.

 In 1997, country music group the Tractors covered the song on the album Stone Country: Country Artists Perform the Songs of the Rolling Stones.
 Their version peaked at number 75 on the Billboard Hot Country Singles & Tracks chart.

 Australian singer John Farnham covered the song in 2002, as the lead single and title track of his 2002 album, The Last Time.

 The same hook was sampled in several subsequent recordings by other artists, most notably in "Number 1" by Tinchy Stryder featuring N-Dubz, which reached number one in the UK Singles Chart, in the week of its official release on 20 April 2009.